 The following is an introduction written for the Biopantheism discussion group on Facebook by its founder, pantheist author Poffo Ortiz.
 Biopantheism is a nascent movement in its very early stages (as of Sept 2015) seeking to codify pantheist values and deep ecology perspective into a sustainable spiritual community serving the Life common to us all. … Continue reading

-“Just sit there right now.
-Don’t do a thing.
-Just rest.
-For your separation from God is the hardest work in this world.
-Let me bring you trays of food And something you like to drink.
-You can use my soft verse As a cushion For your head.” –Shams-ud-din Muhammad Hafiz, translated by Daniel Ladinsky … Continue reading
+“Just sit there right now Don’t do a thing Just rest.
+For your separation from God, From love, Is the hardest work In this World.
+Let me bring you trays of food And something That you like to Drink.
+You can use my soft words As a cushion For your Head. –Shams-ud-din Muhammad Hafiz, translated by Daniel Ladinsky Note: this is a continuation of the introductory … Continue reading

 “I have learned so much from God that I can no longer call myself a Christian, a Hindu, a Muslim, a Buddhist, a Jew.
 The Truth has shared so much of itself with me that I can no longer call myself a man, a woman, an angel, or even pure soul.
 Love has befriended Hafiz … Continue reading